 Point the LED at the photodiode at approx. 1m (the LED and photodiodes should be set up each on their own board.
 You should be able to see the optical waveform on the oscilloscope.

 Observe the output via the spectrum analyzer.
-You should see a peak at 5KHz.
+You should see a peak at 5kHz.
 Set the spectrum averaging to 16 to see better peaks.

-Using the Arbitrary Waveform Generator, produce a sine wave at 5KHz with 1.5V peak-to-peak and 2.5V offset.
+Using the Arbitrary Waveform Generator, produce a sine wave at 5kHz with 1.5V peak-to-peak and 2.5V offset.
 This will drive a sine wave as an optical output.

 This now can send sine-modulated light to the receiver.